logoPET OWNER VERSION

 Reviewed/Revised Feb 2020

 Preventing disease is always preferable to treating it.
 In most cases, a comprehensive fish health management program should focus on water quality, nutrition, sanitation (maintenance and cleaning), and quarantine.
+Work with a knowledgeable fish veterinarian or fish keeper to establish a management program for the particular species of fish you have.

 Signs of Illness